msftcangoblowm/wreck/docs/contributing.rst

 I'm not a coder!
 -----------------

-Submit an issue explaining the issue throughly.
+Submit an issue explaining the issue thoroughly.
 Not everyone can code and there is no shame in that.

 End of the day, world+dog wants featureful well written packages which